amandanewton/TriviaGame/README.md

 # TriviaGame

-This is a game solely based on XYZ trivia!
-You will be given X seconds per question testing your knowledge on XYZ.
+This is a game solely based on The Bachelor trivia!
+You will be given 20 seconds per question testing your knowledge on Bachelor Nation.

 https://amandanewton.github.io/TriviaGame/